USEPA/CRACMM/README.md

 ### Repo contents

 #### emissions
 Contains python code to map individual species to CRACMM model species.
 The mapper requires use of the python RDKit (see environment.yml file for anaconda setup).
+The mapper workflow is displayed graphically in the pdf file.

 Contains inputs to Speciation Tool and SMOKE as well as the SPECIATEv5.2x developmental version of the species properties table.

+Contains mapping of BEIS and MEGAN biogenic species to CRACMM.

 #### chemistry
-CRACMM mechanism files. (placeholder)
+CRACMMv1 chemical mechanism available in github markdown and formatted for CMAQ.

 #### metadata
-Metadata for CRACMM species (Henry's law coefficients, molecular weights, etc). (placeholder)
+Metadata for CRACMM species available in github markdown and in namelists formatted for CMAQ.

 ### Version history

+#### Version 1.0
+Final version for release in CMAQv5.4

+ROCALK names updated

 #### Version 0.3
 Renamed HC8 to HC10